-MATH 090 Elementary Algebra
+MATH 090 Elementary Algebra (3)

 A student should take MATH 090 or MATH 091 to prepare for Intermediate Algebra.
 Topics investigated in both MATH 090 and MATH 091 include properties and operations of the real number system, algebraic expressions, solving equalities and inequalities, graphical representation of equations, data analysis, graphs, and properties and operations of polynomials.
 This course does not meet the general studies requirement in University Skills and does not count toward total units needed for graduation.
-Prerequisite: Appropriate score on APU mathematics placement test
+Prerequisite: appropriate score on APU mathematics placement test or SAT 430/ACT 18 math score

-MATH 091 Elementary Algebra - MATHPASS (2)
+MATH 091 Elementary Algebra - Computer Based (2)

 This course is preparation for intermediate algebra.
 A student should take one of MATH 090 or MATH 091.
 Topics investigated in both MATH 090 and MATH 091 include properties and operations of the real number system, algebraic expressions, solving equalities and inequalities, graphical representation of equations, data analysis, graphs, and properties and operations of polynomials.
 MATH 091 differs from 090 in that the format of 091 is computer based.
 This course does not meet general studies requirement in University Skills and does not count toward total units needed for graduation.
-Prerequisite: Appropriate score on APU mathematics placement test
+Prerequisite: appropriate score on APU mathematics placement test

-MATH 095 Intermediate Algebra
+MATH 095 Intermediate Algebra (3)

 This course presents intermediate-level algebra.
 A student should take one of MATH 095 or MATH 096.
 MATH 095 topics include linear graphs, mathematical models, systems of equation in two and three variables, multiplying and factoring polynomial functions, rational and radical expressions and functions, complex numbers, quadratic equations and functions, mathematical modeling with quadratic functions.
 This course does not meet the general studies requirement in University skills and does not count toward total units needed for graduation.
+Prerequisite: MATH 090, MATH 091, appropriate score on APU mathematics placement test, or SAT 500/ACT 20 math score with quadratic functions.
+This course does not meet the general studies requirement in University skills and does not count toward total units needed for graduation.
 Prerequisite: MATH 090, MATH 091, or appropriate score on APU mathematics placement test

-MATH 096 Intermediate Algebra - MATHPASS (2)
+MATH 096 Intermediate Algebra - Computer Based (2)

 This course presents intermediate-level algebra.
-A student should take one of MATH 095 or MATH 096 topics include linear graphs, mathematical models, systems of equations in two and three variables, multiplying and factoring polynomial functions, rational and radical expressions and functions, complex numbers, quadratic equations and functions, mathematical modeling with quadratic functions.
-This course does not meet the general studies requirement in University skills and does not count toward total units needed for graduation.
-Prerequisite: MATH 090, MATH 091, or appropriate score on APU mathematics placement test
+A student should take one of MATH 095 or MATH 096 topics include linear graphs, mathematical models, systems of equations in two and three variables, multiplying and factoring polynomial functions, rational and radical expressions and functions, complex numbers, quadratic equations and functions, mathematical modeling